Konamiman/M80dotNet/README.md

     M80|L80|LIB80[.exe] [<wrapper command line>] <original program command line>

-where `<original program command line>` is the command line you want to pass to the original program as defined in its manual, and `<wrapper command line>` are optional extra switches implemented for this project as described below.
+where `<original program command line>` is the command line you want to pass to the original application as defined in its manual, and `<wrapper command line>` are optional extra switches implemented for this project as described below.

 For the portable version you'll need to use the `dotnet` tool (part of the .NET Core runtime) to run the applications from the `.dll` files (so `dotnet M80.dll|L80.dll|LIB80.dll ...`), other than that it works the same way as the platform-specific versions.